Saumya4321/ai-goggles/README.md

 **The decoder problem:**
 GPT-2's `forward()` uses KV-caching by default (`use_cache=True`), which returns `past_key_values` as dynamically nested tuples. `torch.onnx.export` cannot trace this structure.
 The fix is to monkey-patch the decoder's `forward` method to force `use_cache=False` before export, then restore the original afterward.

-> **Tradeoff:** Disabling KV-cache means the decoder re-processes all previous tokens at every generation step (O(n²) attention).
+> **Tradeoff:** Disabling KV-cache means the decoder re-processes all previous tokens at every generation step (O(n²)).
 This is less efficient per step but is the correct tradeoff for ONNX compatibility on constrained hardware where session simplicity matters more than per-step speed.

 ## File Structure